 Scott Helland is the Punk, whose serpentine guitar lines and creative guitar looping technique perfectly complement the playfulness and spirit of Frenchy's lyrics.
 Helland was co-founder and bassist of the legendary Massachusetts hardcore punk band Deep Wound, whose members included future Dinosaur Jr. members J Mascis and Lou Barlow.
 Deeply entrenched in that 80s hardcore scene, Scott's follow up band, Outpatients, shared the stage with some of the biggest bands of that underground movement like Black Flag, Husker Du, GBH, Agnostic Front and CroMags.
 The scene is now documented in two films, in which both bands are a part, American Hardcore and All Ages.
 After 13 years of touring in the US, Argentina and Canada, the band split up and Scott heeded the call for musical experimentation and switched to acoustic guitar and began his journey into folk, medieval, ambient, soundscape and gypsy styles.
 From 1996 to 2005 he put out 7 solo CDs.
 In a complete about face, in 2002 his Earthbound CD was in the New Age charts and in 2004 his music was licensed to the Opera Winfrey show.

 Fast forward a few years and the music that Helland and Stephenson started writing together in 2005 was to take on a more cabaret bent and bring back the intensity of those early days.
-In their nine year collaboration as band mates they have poured their vast collective musical and life experiences to create a theatrical and compelling sound and style.
+In their twelve year collaboration as band mates they have poured their vast collective musical and life experiences to create a theatrical and compelling sound and style.
 They are now one of the top featured and sought after acts worldwide of the burgeoning cabaret and steampunk movements.

 The duo's music, magnetic stage presence, charm and exhilarating performances have attracted a consistently growing and loyal fan base around the world.
 The most recent CD, Bonjour Batfrog, (August 2014) for which they toured both in the US and Europe.
 Check out their earlier releases, the gypsy-tinged Cartwheels EP (2014), the Taiko meets Rio drumming and exhilarating guitar of the Elephant Uproar CD (2013), the frenzied fun of the Hey Hey Cabaret CD (2012), and their break through 2010 CD release, Happy Madness.